u1ui/typewriter.el/README.md

 - event "u1-typewriter-end"

 # CSS
-There is no default CSS that interferes with your styles.
+There no default CSS that will affect your styles.

 ```css
 u1-typewriter .-Char { ... } /* the char */